avh5399/CMPSC465-COVID-19-Project/README.md

 Use the following link to view a demonstration of the project! https://youtu.be/S_doAc4EqS4

-Project was done under the guidance of Prof. Kamesh Madduri and The Pennsylvania State University, University Park
+Project was done under the guidance of Prof. Kamesh Madduri and The Pennsylvania State University, University Park.

 https://www.psu.edu/